 ×

-Nan is a 5th generation Texan, raised in New Orleans, graduated from college in Sewanee, Tennessee but found her heart’s home in Henderson County 46 years ago.
-She worked at a variety of jobs - paralegal, camp administrator, business owner, caterer - but the most fun was training to be a sommelier and running a restaurant wine program.
-She has three children, three stepsons, four daughters-in-law, two sons-in-law and is Nana to five only-children grands.
-She loves her family, travel, wine, genealogy research, and voters rights.
-A LWV member since 2014, Nan has worked on multiple committees, served as Co-President, and is on the LWVNC Nominating Committee.
+Nan is a 5th generation Texan, raised in New Orleans, graduated from college in Sewanee, TN, and found her heart’s home in Henderson County 49 years ago.
+She worked at a variety of jobs - paralegal, summer camp administrator, business owner, caterer - but the most fun was being a certified sommelier.
+With three children, three stepsons, four daughters-in-law, two sons-in-law and five only-children grands, life can be fun and messy!
+She loves her family, travel, wine, genealogy research, and voters' rights.
+LWV member since 2014, Nan has worked on multiple committees/teams, served as Co-President, Vice-President & Secretary.

 This team works to promote civics education and student participation in the election process by working in coordination with Henderson County Public Schools to have students cast informed on-line votes on candidates and issue questions appropriate to their age levels, K-12, during midterm and Presidential election years.
 The Students Voting for Democracy team has helped thousands of Henderson County Public School students practice voting in the 2014, 2016 and 2018 elections.
 The team organizes and prepares for the 23 public schools’ mock elections in the odd-numbered years.